vsimonovski/ng-forecast/README.md

 * Navigate to cloned/downloaded repository and run `npm i`
 * Run `npm start`
 * Application will be available on your localhost, port 8080
+* To change port, go to `webpack.config.js:23`

 ## Build
 * Run `npm run build`
+* `npm run build` will run building scripts and `server.js` - simple Node.js server
+*  Application will be available on your localhost, port 4000
+* To change port, go to `server.js:4`

 ## Demo
 ![alt](https://github.com/vsimonovski/ng-forecast/blob/master/recording.gif)